+- a.
+ESF 6 Mass Care, Housing and Human Services - When all tourist evacuation operations are completed, terminate contracts with private security personnel augmenting security capability at the A.B.
+Won Pat International Airport. - ii.
+When all tourist evacuation operations are completed, cease delivering support resources to Guam hotels and the airport.

+- i.
+When all tourist evacuation operations are completed, cease delivering support resources to Guam hotels and the airport. - When all tourist evacuation operations are completed, terminate all contracts for transportation assets transporting tourists to the airport.

+d.
+ESF 13 - Public Safety and Security

-When all tourist evacuation operations are completed, coordinate for the termination of contracts with private security personnel augmenting security capability at the A.B.
+When all tourist evacuation operations are completed, terminate contracts with private security personnel augmenting security capability at the A.B.
 Won Pat International Airport.

-- c.
-ESF 7 Resource Support - i.
-When all tourist evacuation operations are completed, cease delivering support resources to Guam hotels and the airport. - ii.
-When all tourist evacuation operations are completed, terminate all contracts for transportation assets transporting tourists to the airport. - d.
-ESF 13 Public Safety and Security

-When all tourist evacuation operations are completed, coordinate for the termination of contracts with private security personnel augmenting security capability at the A.B.
-Won Pat International Airport.

-- 5. Maintain Functionality of Water System (MFWS) - a.
-ESF 3 Public Works & Engineering transportation and storage assets.
+5. Maintain Functionality of Water System (MFWS)

+a.
+ESF 3 - Public Works & Engineering